morungos/morungos.github.io/_posts/2022-01-09-language-model-bias.md

 summary: |-
   How temperature, top-p, and top-k influence the typicality and bias in a generative language model.
+tagline: |-
+  How do temperature, top-p, and top-k influence the typicality and bias in a generative language model?
 image: '/img/posts/scrabble-swearing.jpg'
 image_description: "A rude word in Scrabble"
 ---